gcmt/breeze.vim/README.md

 **NOTE**: when setting the following options you can follow two ways:

-  * use a long list of "attribute=color .." (as you would normally do when defining highlight groups) such as guifg=#424242, ctermfg=242, etc..
+  * use a long list of "attribute=color" separated by spaces (as you would normally do when defining highlight groups) such as guifg=#424242, ctermfg=242, etc..

   * use the name of a previously defined highlight group.
 Note, however, that this does not work with highlight groups defined in your `.vimrc`.